Reviews You Can Rely On

 Laptop backpacks are typically small to moderate in size and have specific design features meant to carry a laptop and other electronic devices.
 They usually have a well-padded internal sleeve or multiple sleeves to protect your laptop or tablet.
 They might have specially designed compartments for things like extra battery packs or charging cords.
 Because these bags carry delicate cargo, protection is one of the most important and heavily weighted factors we consider in our testing.

-Most laptop bags have a more sleek and stylish look that fits into an office or urban setting.
+Most laptop bags have a sleek and stylish look that fits into an office or urban setting.
 However, there is a wide range of options available today, and you can find some that look more sporty, techy, or minimalist.
-Laptop bags are a great option for protecting your valuable electronic equipment, and many have enough extra space for things like textbooks, lunches, gym clothes, your favorite umbrella, and other essentials to complete your commute to work or school.
+Laptop bags are a great option for protecting your valuable electronic equipment, and many have enough extra space for things like textbooks, lunches, gym clothes, a compact umbrella, and other essentials to complete your commute to work or school.

 Daypacks

-The best daypacks usually have fairly simple and versatile designs that make them ideal for any type of day trip.
+A great daypack usually has a fairly simple and versatile design that makes it ideal for any type of day trip.
 Those day trips can be on a hike, a bike ride, or even just a stroll around the city.
-Depending on your intended use, may value different specs in your daypack, but in general, the bags on your shortlist should be comfortable, versatile, and easy to use.
+These packs should be comfortable, versatile, and easy to use.

-We also have a best sling bag review with fanny packs, too.
-They provide a great place to store water, snacks, and your wallet, keys, and phone, but stay off your shoulders and back to reduce strain.
+Sling bags and fanny packs can provide a great place to store water, snacks, and your wallet, keys, and phone, but stay off your shoulders and back to reduce strain.

-Bike commuters who want to reduce strain on their back, neck, and shoulders while riding can also use bike panniers that clip onto your bike rack.
+Bike commuters who want to reduce strain on their back, neck, and shoulders while riding can also use bike panniers that clip onto a bicycle.
 Some models even convert to backpacks.

 Many hiking daypacks and backpacking packs come in women's specific sizing, too.
 Although many women can and do comfortably wear men's or unisex models, women's packs are usually sized to more closely fit women's anatomy.
-This means a women's pack usually has a shorter torso length, narrower-set shoulder straps, and a wider hip belt.
+This means a women's pack usually has a shorter torso length and narrower-set shoulder straps.

 How to Pick the Best Backpack for You